MUNsdh/readthedocs/docs/source/Tool Changes.rst

    :target: ../_static/images/ToolBackOfCNC.jpg

-For more information on collets, tools, holders, and more, visit here: **LINK**
+For more information, see :ref:`Tool Holders, Bits, and More`

 **NOTE: You may need to take apart another tool in order to get the correct holder, collet, bit, etc.**

-6. To insert the tool into the collet:
+6. To insert the tool into the CNC spindle:

 a.
-Hold the tool by the black part but this time, don’t let your hands go too high - make sure they aren’t wrapped around or near the notches.
+Hold the tool by the black part but this time, don’t let your hands go too high - make sure they aren’t wrapped around or near the registration notches.
 There is a lot of force behind the spindle and you do not want your fingers to get caught.

 .. figure:: ../_static/images/InsertTool.JPEG
    :figwidth: 700px
    :target: ../_static/images/InsertTool.JPEG

 b.
-Line up the two notches on the spindle with the two flushes on the tool holder.
+Line up the two registration notches on the tool holder with the two flushes on the spindle.

 c.
 Press the tool release button.